Alejandro Catena

-Alejandro Catena Marugán (born 28 October 1994) is a Spanish professional footballer who plays for Rayo Vallecano as a central defender.
+Alejandro Catena Marugán (born 28 October 1994) is a Spanish professional footballer who plays as a centre-back for La Liga club Osasuna.

+Career

-Club career
+Early career

 Catena was born in Móstoles, Madrid, and represented CD Móstoles URJC as a youth.
 He made his first-team debut during the 2012–13 season, achieving promotion to Tercera División.

 On 28 July 2016, Catena signed for Segunda División B side CDA Navalcarnero.
 The following 28 June, he moved to fellow league team Marbella FC.

+Reus

 On 25 June 2018, Catena agreed to a three-year deal for CF Reus Deportiu in Segunda División.
-He made his professional debut on 19 August, starting in a 0–2 away loss against UD Las Palmas.
+He made his professional debut on 19 August, starting in a 2–0 away loss against UD Las Palmas.

 Catena scored his first professional goal on 21 October 2018, netting the equalizer in a 2–1 home defeat of CF Rayo Majadahonda.
 The following January, he terminated his contract with the Catalans due to the club's poor financial situation overall.

+Rayo Vallecano

 On 31 January 2019, free agent Catena signed a 18-month deal with La Liga side Rayo Vallecano.
+He made his debut in the category on 12 May, starting in a 2–1 home loss to Real Valladolid, as his club was already relegated.

+On 16 January 2020, after establishing himself as a starter, Catena renewed with Rayo until 2023.
+He scored three goals in 46 appearances overall during the 2020–21 campaign, as the club returned to the top tier.

+Catena scored his first goal in the main category of Spanish football on 18 December 2021, netting his team's second in a 2–0 home win over Deportivo Alavés.

+Osasuna

+On 9 June 2023, fellow first division side CA Osasuna reached an agreement with Catena for a five-year contract, at the conclusion of his Rayo deal.
+Prior to making a competitive appearance for his new side, he scored a hat-trick against local rivals Real Sociedad (all from headers) in the pre-season Euskal Herriko Txapela match.